GrupoAlarcos/Evaluating-Programming-Optimization-Techniques-in-C-and-Python--Impact-on-Energy-Consumption/README.md

 This repository contains the results of 26 software optimization techniques implemented in C and their equivalents in Python, along with the impact of other compiler choices: the level of optimization in C (O0 and O3) and the use of the Nuitka compiler in Python.

 ## How is structured?
-This repository contains one main folder: `programming-languages`.
+This repository contains one main folder: `Programming-Languages`.

 ### Programming-Languages
 This folder contains two Excel files: the first includes the analysis of the 26 software optimization techniques implemented in C and their equivalents in Python, along with the impact of other compiler choices; the second file contains the Mann-Whitney U Test analysis comparing the programming languages C and Python.